succinctlabs/rsp/README.md

 ...
 ```

 The host CLI executes the block while fetching additional data necessary for offline execution.
 The same execution and verification logic is then run inside the zkVM.
-No actual proof is generated from this command.
+No actual proof is generated from this command, but it will print out a detailed execution report and statistics on the # of cycles to a CSV file (can be specified by the `--report-path` argument).

 You can also run the CLI directly by running the following command: